Nekroze/drydock/README.rst

 * Automatic Docker cluster provisioning/configuration
 * Nginx reverse proxy configuration with HTTPS/SSL support
 * Easy setup for persistent volumes.
-* Share your DryDock Docker clusters with the world.
+* Share your DryDock specifications with the world.